What is Testicular Pain?

 Seeking Immediate Care, What to Expect

-When you visit the iCare, our team of exceptional and experienced physicians will immediately assess your situation, and provide a physical examination.
-Your care team may perform laboratory testing from our on-site lab.
+When you visit the iCare, our team led by experienced ER physicians will immediately assess your situation, and provide a physical examination where the physician may order an ultrasound exam and or lab tests performed in our on-site lab.
 Once you are diagnosed, a treatment plan will be provided based on severity of your condition and symptoms.
+If discharged home, the ER physician will provide you with referrals for a Primary Care Physician or Neurologist.
 In the event that a patient requires hospitalization or other procedures that we do not offer at iCare, we are able to transfer them to a hospital for admission.